Jill Taylor (Home Improvement): Personality

 It is established early in the series that Jill serves as the voice of reason for her husband and children.
 Jill is known for her common sense, but is also in-tune with her emotions; she has been described as "the epitome of understanding".

 College and career

 Throughout the course of the series, Jill goes from being a stay at home mother to a career-focused working woman.
-Early in the series, Jill frequently has problems finding employment; in the pilot episode of the series, she discusses with Tim about how she was passed over for a job interview.
-However, Jill ultimately enrolls in graduate school, majoring in psychology.
+Early in the series, Jill frequently has problems finding employment; in the pilot episode of the series, she is passed over for a job even though she thought she nailed the interview.
+She has a brief career as a researcher for a magazine but is laid off after 2 years at the beginning of season 4.
+This is the catalyst for her decision to enroll back in graduate school, majoring in psychology.

 Politics

 Jill's feminism is emphasized throughout the series, especially in its latter seasons.
 She and Tim would sometimes argue about a man and woman's "place" in the household.
 Despite Tim's frequent reluctance to understand Jill's point of view, he usually tries to compromise with her.

 It is also revealed in "Taps" that Jill is a Democrat.
 In other episodes, Jill mentions attending protest rallies as a young woman without her father's knowledge.
 However, being the daughter of an Army father has influenced her personality somewhat.
 For example, in "Tanks for the Memories", she exhibits great skill in driving a tank, despite the fact that she never drove a tank before.